edgar83628/ShalomSite/README.md

 pip3 install django-crispy-forms
 ________________________________________

+-Before running server, copy & paste "python manage.py migrate" on CMD or "py manage.py migrate" on Terminal or site might not load properly.

 AFTER EVERYTHING HAS BEEN INSTALLED YOU CAN NOW RUN THE WEBSITE BY GOING INTO THE 1SHALOMSITE DIRECTORY IN TERMINAL OR CMD THEN RUNNING THE FOLLOWING COMMAND: python manage.py runserver
 THEN COPY THE SERVER ADDRESS AND PASTE IT INTO YOUR BROWSER AND ADDING /home AT THE END TO GO TO THE HOME PAGE.
 SHOULD LOOK LIKE THIS: http://127.0.0.1:8000/home